TaaniGill/commerce-react-barcode-scanner-poc/README.md

     `  <SearchTypes showBarcodeIcon={true} setSearchBoxVal={setInput} />`

-4. Once All steps are done, Voice search will start working.
+4. Once All steps are done, Barcode scanner will start working.